Anna Frankowska is a US-qualified attorney, a partner in Weil’s corporate department and the head of the Warsaw office’s capital markets practice.

 For many years Anna Frankowska has been recognised by international legal rankings such as Chambers & Partners, The Legal 500, IFLR1000, PLC Which Lawyer?, Expert Guides and Best Lawyers, as well as local legal rankings of a leading Polish daily, Rzeczpospolita, and the Polish edition of Forbes, as one of the leading lawyers in Poland for equity and debt capital markets, M&A, corporate law, as well as banking and finance.

 The prestigious legal ranking publication Chambers & Partners has ranked Anna for more than a decade as one of Poland’s finest specialists for equity and debt capital markets and M&A transactions.
-According to the most recent report, “Anna Frankowska has an active practice encompassing debt and equity transactions.
+According to recent reports, “Anna Frankowska is a recognised practitioner acting for domestic and international clients on major capital markets transactions and privatisations.
+She advises on ECM and DCM transactions.
 Clients appreciate that ‘she speaks her mind and is very likeable.’”

 Anna Frankowska has been voted by her peers Poland’s Best Lawyer for capital markets in the last four editions of the legal ranking prepared by Rzeczpospolita.
 The most recent edition recognises Anna Frankowska as the leader among the specialists in this area.
 Competitors praise Anna for her “experience and professionalism in adapting certain solutions applied on more advanced markets to the conditions of the Polish capital market.”
 Also, she has been repeatedly voted one of Poland’s Best Lawyers in the same ranking since 2007.